 Stafain Dinosaur Museum

 Stafain Dinosaur Museum offers an excellent collection of Middle Jurassic history and dinosaur fossils.
 It showcases discoveries found on the Isle of Skye.
 Dugald Ross created the museum in 1976 as a teenager and is well-known for recording Scotland’s first dinosaur bones.
-If you are planning a visit to the area and you would like to find footprints of dinosaurs on the beach or look for fossils, you can book a tour.
+If you are planning a visit to the area and would like to find footprints of dinosaurs on the beach or look for fossils, you can book a tour.
 The museum is located close to Kilt Rock and Mealt Waterfall.
-It is a 25 minute drive from Portree.
+It is a 25-minute drive from Portree.

 The Stafainn Dinosaur Museum offers an excellent collection of Middle Jurassic history and dinosaur fossils.
 It showcases discoveries found on the Isle of Skye.
 Photo Credit: Wendy Nordvik-Carr